-New York has no shortage of Japanese food options, but how do you avoid shabby takeout tuna rolls and find yourself a truly exquisite sushi experience?
-We’ve whittled down our pick of Gotham’s best sushi restaurants, from no-nonsense sashimi spots and Midtown restaurants to fine dining toro palaces helmed by Michelin-star–toting toques.
+New York has no shortage of great Japanese food options, from some of the countrys best ramen to gorgeous kaiseki spreads to, of course, the best sushi in NYC.
+We've whittled down our picked of New Yorks top sushi experiences, from no-nonsense sashimi spots and to toro-stocked fine dining restaurants helmed by Michelin-starred toques.
 This is the best sushi NYC has to offer.

 RECOMMENDED: Full guide to the best restaurants in NYC